home-assistant/home-assistant.io/source/_integrations/prosegur.markdown

 ha_integration_type: integration
 ---

 Integrate [Prosegur](https://www.prosegur.com/) Smart Alarms into Home Assistant.

 Prosegur is company providing intruder protection and detection systems to ensure the security of your home in Iberia, South America and RSA.

-They have a line of connected alarm systems that can be controlled remotely through a cloud service.
-This integration taps in to the cloud service API providing functionalities such as ARM_HOME, ARM_AWAY and DISARM.
+Prosegur has line of connected alarm systems that can be controlled remotely through a cloud service.
+This integration taps in to the cloud service API providing functionalities similar to their mobile app.

+There is currently support for the following device types within Home Assistant:
+- Alarm
+- Camera

 {% include integrations/config_flow.md %}